 Leica M8 vs M9

 The Leica M8 and the Leica M9 are two enthusiast cameras that were announced, respectively, in September 2006 and September 2009.
-Both the M8 and the M9 are rangefinder-style mirrorless cameras that are based on an APS-H (M8) and a full frame (M9) sensor.
+Both the M8 and the M9 are rangefinder-focusing mirrorless cameras that are based on an APS-H (M8) and a full frame (M9) sensor.
 The M8 has a resolution of 10.4 megapixels, whereas the M9 provides 18.1 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.